 The good news is you already meditate without even realising it.
 All you really need to learn are new habits so that you consciously perform mindfulness throughout the day.

 When meditation – or mindfulness – is mentioned to some people, they instantly repeal it as spiritual bullshit.
-But mindfulness meditation is far from being a pretentious exercise practiced by oddballs who believe in fairies.
+But mindfulness meditation is far from being a pretentious exercise practised by oddballs who believe in fairies.

 Furthermore, you don’t have to sit in a traditional lotus posture to practice meditation.
 You can meditate whilst sitting upright in a chair, laying down, standing up, walking, on a bus, ironing, washing the pots or anywhere else where you have the chance to bring your mind to rest.